 A week ago we got the keys to our new home in Loveland.
 It was Halloween, so we made sure the costumes were something that came with us.
 Closing on a home the same day as Halloween could have been one of those stories the kids would have never let us live down, but it turns out if you make something sound exciting to a 5 and 8-year-old, they’ll go along with it.
 So we totally hyped up the experience.
 “YOU GET TO GO TRICK OR TREATING IN YOUR NEW NEIGHBORHOOD JUST HOURS AFTER WE GET THERE!
 They were totally excited!
 And it proved to be a fun trick or treating experience with neighbors handing out full-sized candy bars and play dough!
-This mom was happy about the play dough!
+This mom was happy with the play dough!

 We camped out the first night on an air mattress, arriving with just the essentials that would fit in our two vehicles…plus two very irritated cats.
 Our furniture didn’t arrive until later the next day due to weather through the mountain passes.
 Moving twice in six months has been tiresome, but between our two moves (from Flagstaff to Rifle) then from Rifle to Loveland, this second move was by far the easiest.
 For starters, we didn’t have to rent a second U-haul trailer, then tow a vehicle behind the U-haul.
 We had professional movers who knew how to pack correctly.
 With the same size moving truck these movers packed it with room to spare.
 If it was packed correctly the first time, we wouldn’t have needed that second trailer.